Course Overview

 Our Approach

 Our approach aims assist you to pass your practical and theory assessment on the practical course day.
-But more importantly it also aims to embed and consolidate the information.
+But more importantly it also aims to embed safe practices and consolidate the information.
 You won’t have a handbook on the water with you, and knowledge is essential to safe operation of a boat or jetski.
 For the safety of both yourself and others we ask you to partner us in gaining this knowledge.

 • Online pre-reading (or download and print)